KalleSven/Chromecast-Photo-Frame/README.md

 - Filtering: Display only photos meeting or not meeting a certain criteria.
 - Webinterface for setting preferences

 I am using the script to cast photos from my Synology NAS to Chromecast, making my TV a photo frame displaying my photos randomly.
+The script is loaded at boot and will cast photos whenever my Chromecast is idle.

 # Dependencies
 - A Google Chromecast dongle